04 Feb How to meet 50 Interesting People

 Well, that was definitely the case, and one of the things we started to dig into is this strategy that has really been foundational for me as an entrepreneur, but it’s also been really important over the last almost two decades, it’s crazy to think about, for growing my business, but also more so, maybe more so, growing rich relationships in my life.

 Because I believe it’s important to have a good, solid network.
 It’s good to know people.
 It’s good to be connected, all of those things.
-If you’re just doing that for networking sake, that’s pretty gross.
-You know what I mean?
+If you’re just doing that for networking’s sake, that’s pretty gross.
+Do you know what I mean?

 I’m an introvert, so there’s going to be a lot of biases that I share with you that might just totally be biased towards the introvert, but I can tell you, it’s one of those having a bunch of relationships where I kind of know one or a few things about a lot of people, but not have any rich relationships.